deepfakes1m/deepfakes1m.github.io/content/_index.md

 </table>

 ## Challenge Registration
+For participating in the challenge, the first step is to register your team.
+Please follow the links and fill it with the required information.

 EULA Form [Link](https://curtin-my.sharepoint.com/:b:/g/personal/291942d_curtin_edu_au/EZMWi2Z9Ym5Fk6BC1kSJk5sBGPvug_-yvOBv7dY-rFvjvg?e=bx6ijE)

-Please fill up the [form](https://forms.office.com/r/yiqPZSQ1Ur) to register for the challenge.
+Please complete the [form](https://forms.office.com/r/yiqPZSQ1Ur) to register for the challenge.

 ## Program Schedule